middtown/react-todo-walkthrough-jquery/sprints/Sprint4.md

 > `onSubmit` is reserved JSX to define an event for form submission, almost identical to `ng-submit` in angular

+> You **should** see an error in your browser console.

 11. Think critically about the code snippet above.

 * What does `event.PreventDefault()` do?